Aethiopes by Billy Woods

 Year: 2022

 Up until this album, I never considered myself a fan of Billy Woods.
-He has always been a really good rapper, and I like the dirty, introspective, vintage hip hop sound he does.
+He has always been a really good rapper, and I like the dirty, introspective, harsh hip hop sound he does.
 Even still, most of his previous work didn’t really captivate me.
 It wasn’t until Brass in 2020 that I felt Billy Woods had become someone special.
-Then he did it again on Call me When You’re Outside by Steel Tipped Dove.
-Aethiopes is the third album to me that finally cements Billy Woods as one of the most creative rappers making music today.
+That was the first of his albums I bought.
+Then his contributions to Call me When You’re Outside by Steel Tipped Dove sustained my interest in his discography.
+So now, Aethiopes is the third.
+Billy Woods has cemented himself as one of the most creative rappers making music today.

-“Versailles” and “Protoevangelium” work to slowly bring the listener out from Billy Woods’ dark abstractions, eventually climaxing with “Remorseless”.
-“Remorseless” feels like a chance to finally release all of the pent-up tension from the previous 9 tracks.
+Anyways, “Versailles” and “Protoevangelium” work to slowly bring the listener out from Billy Woods’ dark abstractions.
+The album eventually climaxes with “Remorseless”, if a climax can actually be the soft release of all of the pent-up tension from the previous 9 tracks.
 The synth, gorgeous organ chords, and vocal samples make it easily my favourite track on the album.
 “Smith + Cross” feels like a coda, in Billy Woods’ textbook abstract hip hop style.
-As the track fades out, I am urged to start it over from the top.
+As the track fades out, I want to loop the album over again.
 Aethiopes has quickly become one of my favourite albums in a long time, and I am super excited to see where Billy Woods goes from here.